 Like the modern Olympic Games, the ancient Pan-Hellenic Games were held every four years between June and August.
 The four-year period was called Olympiad and it's how the inhabitants measured time.

 The most popular sports played during the Olympic Games included wrestling, javelin throw, discus throw, and chariot racing.
 Only men could enjoy the numerous sporting events since the athletes were always men and competed naked.

 The Olympic Games were forbidden by Roman Emperor Theodosius in 393 CE.
 The modern Olympic Games were not re-established until 1896 and were held in the Panathenaic Stadium.

 Nowadays, the Olympic flame is still lit up with the light from a parabolic mirror in Olympia before the Olympic Games commence.

 Things to do in Olympia

 - Archaeological Museum of Olympia: This museum displays the numerous relics found in the archaeological site.
-It is considered one of the best museums in Greece.
+It's considered one of the best museums in Greece.
 The museum’s highlights are the debris from the Temple of Zeus.

-- Museum of the History of the Olympic Games: Although it not very visited, this museum features items, mosaics and paintings that express the importance of the ancient sporting competition.
+- Museum of the History of the Olympic Games: Although it's not very visited, this museum features items, mosaics, and paintings that express the importance of the ancient sporting competition.

-Olympia is also home to the Museum of the Modern Olympic Games, it displays various medals, but it is not very interesting.
+Olympia is also home to the Museum of the Modern Olympic Games, which displays various medals, but we don't necessarily recommend this museum, there are others that are more interesting.